i3abghany/oracular/README.md

 ### Compile the kernel

-By using the top-level Makefile, we can compile the kernel and load it into QEMU.
+By using the top-level Makefile, you can compile the kernel and load it into QEMU.

 ```console